Tis the season for joy and celebration. However, look around and you’ll also find sadness, worry, and depression.

 However, I do believe that feelings are an indicator of our emotional wellness and can be a signal that something needs our attention.

-In his new book Rainbows, the coolest book about beating depression, my friend Buddy Valentine provides “mood-lifting/ mood-shifting ideas to help you better enjoy life.”
+In his book Rainbows, the coolest book about beating depression, my friend Buddy Valentine provides “mood-lifting/ mood-shifting ideas to help you better enjoy life.”
 Buddy explains that “…the more you can identify self-care activities that protect and improve your mood/ the better equipped you will be when miserable ghosts again knock on your door.”

-In my new book Come Back Strong, I devoted an entire chapter to thoughts, words, and feelings with specific tips and activities to change your thoughts, language, and emotions.
+In my book Come Back Strong, I devoted an entire chapter to thoughts, words, and feelings with specific tips and activities to change your thoughts, language, and emotions.

 What do these two new books have in common?
 Both authors know that joy is an inside job.